Peripheral Arterial Disease (PAD): What Is It and How Is It Treated?

 Smoking has an enormously detrimental effect on your heart and veins and is the primary risk factor for PAD.
 Quitting smoking makes a big difference.
 In addition, avoiding sedentary activities and keeping active is helpful in caring for the veins.

-In more serious cases your doctor may prescribe medication or a more strict regime in order to prevent complications occurring, and in the most severe of cases, they may refer you for surgery.
+In more serious cases your doctor may prescribe medication or a more strict regime in order to prevent complications from occurring, and in the most severe of cases, they may refer you for surgery.
 Prevention and management is the most effective way of treating PAD, so if you think you might have it, if you’ve got a family history or if you’re a smoker, speak to your doctor about PAD today.

 Seek expert advice